-We managed an off-market transaction with an out of town successor trustee in November.
+We managed an off-market transaction with an out-of-town successor trustee in November.
 The original plan was to list the home on the MLS.
 After months of dealing with the eviction process of a family member, and ultimate sheriff eviction, the seller asked if the home could be sold just as it is with all of the hoarded contents.
 We will soon be writing about this sale.
-The video below discusses the sheriff eviction process.
+The video below discusses the sheriff’s eviction process.

-Probate Home Sales in Santa Clara County in November 2019
+Santa Clara County Probate Home Sales in November 2019

 The breakdown of the sales activity is as follows:

 - 5 homes in probate